 - If the request includes a requested LCS QoS class or horizontal/vertical accuracy the LMF provides a measurements report when the LMF receives a location request from a location client with the requested accuracy.

 - If the request includes a positioning method, the LMF provides measurements report when the LMF determines the location using the position method used.

+- If the request includes an LOS/NLOS ratio the LMF triggers the UEs to report whether a measurement was made according to LOS or NLOS measurements

 The procedure is shown below: